Angela Chalmers is a very experienced alt. proc. artist exploring women’s history and popular culture in her cyanotype photograms.

 Working in series, she strives to create narratives and a sense of history through her work.
 She has a passion for the Victorian age and draws inspiration from the Arts and Crafts movement.

-Angela Chalmers has a degree in Fine Art and contributed to Annette Golaz’s book Cyanotype Toning: Using Botanicals to Tone Blueprints Naturally in the Routledge series on Contemporary Practices in Alternative Process Photography.
+Angela Chalmers has a degree in Fine Art and contributed to Annette Golaz’s book Cyanotype Toning: Using Botanicals to Tone Blueprints Naturally in the Routledge series on Contemporary Practices in Alternative Process Photography and is the author of Creative Cyanotype: Techniques and Inspiration.
 Her cyanotypes have been exhibited in London, Sweden, and France and are held in private collections in the US and Europe.